AutodeskGames/stingray-docs/source/stingray_help/importing_assets/level_sync/level_sync_tag_assets.md

     - **Asset Name:** The name of the asset.
 By default, the node name is used.
 When multiple assets are selected, this field is disabled.
     - **Result:** When one asset is selected, this field shows the output path  of the single asset.
 4. Click **Apply and Close**.
 5. Send your assets to your DCC.
-See ~{ Send assets to your DCC with Level Sync }~.
+See ~{ Send assets from Maya and Maya LT with Level Sync }~.

     > **Note:** Tagging respects instancing.
 During tagging, the name of the first instance is used as the **Asset Name**, and all instances receive the same tag.